Learning Outcomes

 A suspect is arrested with blood on their clothing after an assault.
 The police ask them to explain the blood and give a special caution.
 The suspect says "no comment."
 What is the effect?

-Answer: Under section 36 CJPOA 1994, if the suspect fails to account for the blood after a special caution, the court may draw an adverse inference from their silence, potentially undermining their defence.
+Under section 36 CJPOA 1994, if the suspect fails to account for the blood after a special caution is given, the court may draw an adverse inference from their silence, potentially undermining their defence.
+The admissibility of the inference depends on the police properly administering the special caution and the suspect having the opportunity for legal advice.

 Worked Example 1.3